hvonhue/Artifactory/README.md

 ```

 Changes to the architecture can be performed in the top section of the according file.
 This includes changing the parameters of the FCN to the adapted FCN.

+The Isolation Forest ist trained and evaluated in the notebook IFOREST.